BaderLab/GenAnT/5-AssignGeneSymbols/README.md

 ### GFF formatting

 At this point in the tutorial, we now have a GFF full of gene models ("full_annotation.gff") and a table of gene symbols corresponding to the Mikado and other ncRNA gene IDs.
 However, this is not a practical way to have everything stored if you wish to do any kind of analysis that relies on gene symbols (e.g. any kind of whole genome analysis).
+Luckily it is fairly straightforward to add and edit gene symbols in R using `rtracklayer`.
+In R, we can read in the gene symbol table, and add and/or replace certain metadata columns with the gene symbols of our choice.

+First, we may just want to create a "master" GFF file that has all possible gene symbols listed in the metadata without worrying how these gene symbols would impact downstream bioinformatics tools.
+Second, you may also wish to have a GFF file that is formatted in such a way that one comprehensive set of gene symbols will be recognized and used for downstream analysis.
+This latter GFF file would have minimal information and focus on having unique, interprettable gene symbols that work with most bioinformatics software.
+We create both GFF files in the R notebook `FormatFinalGFF.rmd`.